-- assist management with the strategy for health, safety and risk management; - the formulation of policies and procedures for implementation by managers to make sure that efficient and effective health, safety and risk management practices exist across WDH; - develop and maintain an Occupational Health and Safety Management system that is compliant with the requirements of ISO45001 - the provision of specialist advice and guidance to all employees to assist in the development of safety awareness training for WDH; - to assist risk assessors and managers, as appropriate, in undertaking risk assessments and safety inspections and audits as required throughout WDH, recommending effective control measures where appropriate; - to help promote corporate health and safety performance standards and to assist in the implementation of procedures for auditing these standards; - to develop a positive relationship with officers of the Health and Safety Executive (HSE) and other enforcement authorities; - to review reports of all accidents and compile statistics to identify causes and trends and make recommendations to improve performance: - to assist in the investigation of any serious accident or near miss accidents and to prepare reports of such investigations, with recommendations to prevent recurrence; - to investigate all new technology, plant, articles and substances and to advise on any precautions or procedures that may be necessary; - to advise on the provision and suitability of PPE; - to carry out special surveys, assisted by other specialists as necessary, in order to identify unsafe of unhealthy conditions; - to carry out ad hoc inspections of work in progress and to attend pre start progress meetings if requested; - to liaise with the occupational health service in conjunction with personnel and line manager for employee referrals;
+- assist management with the strategy for health, safety and risk management; - the formulation of policies and procedures for implementation by managers to make sure that efficient and effective health, safety and risk management practices exist across Vico Homes; - develop and maintain an Occupational Health and Safety Management system that is compliant with the requirements of ISO45001 - the provision of specialist advice and guidance to all colleagues to assist in the development of safety awareness training for Vico Homes; - to assist risk assessors and managers, as appropriate, in undertaking risk assessments and safety inspections and audits as required throughout Vico Homes, recommending effective control measures where appropriate; - to help promote best practice health and safety performance standards and to assist in the implementation of procedures for auditing these standards; - to develop a positive relationship with officers of the Health and Safety Executive (HSE) and other enforcement authorities; - to review reports of all accidents and compile statistics to identify causes and trends and make recommendations to improve performance; - to assist in the investigation of any serious accident or near miss accidents and to prepare reports of such investigations, with recommendations to prevent recurrence;

-- monitor the services provided by external organisations to make sure timely action is taken on areas of concern; - evaluate contracts for health and safety services; - make sure a library of information on health and safety matters is maintained and up to date, and to keep informed of current legislation, codes of practice, guidance notes and so on, or repercussions of case law decisions; - keep up to date on any changes in legislation, codes of practice or best practice which may have an impact on the company and to bring these to the attention of management; - to attend or offer advice to safety committees or working groups; - to set a personal example by positive health and safety behaviour; - advise on health and safety training requirements; and - shall, where appropriate, have the power to stop any work activity which in their opinion involves a risk of major injury to persons.
+- to investigate all new technology, plant, articles and substances and to advise on any precautions or procedures that may be necessary; - to advise on the provision and suitability of PPE; - to carry out special surveys, assisted by other specialists as necessary, in order to identify unsafe of unhealthy conditions; - ensure compliance with construction / property related health and safety requirements including Construction Design and Management (CDM), and control of construction sites; - to carry out ad hoc inspections of work in progress and to attend pre start progress meetings if requested; - to liaise with the occupational health service in conjunction with personnel and line manager for colleague referrals; - monitor the services provided by external organisations to make sure timely action is taken on areas of concern; - evaluate contracts for health and safety services; - make sure a library of information on health and safety matters is maintained and up to date, and to keep informed of current legislation, codes of practice, guidance notes and so on, or repercussions of case law decisions; - keep up to date on any changes in legislation, codes of practice or best practice which may have an impact on the company and to bring these to the attention of management; - to attend or offer advice to safety committees or working groups; - to set a personal example by positive health and safety behaviour; - advise on health and safety training requirements; and - shall, where appropriate, have the power to stop any work activity which in their opinion involves a risk of major injury to persons.

-4.8 Building Safety and Compliance Manager
+4.8 Head of Building Safety and Compliance

-The Building Safety and Compliance Manager is responsible for ensuring compliance with all building safety regulations, property compliance regulations and legislation and construction / property related health and safety requirements including Construction Design and Management (CDM), and control of construction sites.
+The Head of Building Safety and Compliance is responsible for ensuring compliance with all building safety regulations, property compliance regulations and legislation.
 The specific work responsibilities are: